Health Professions Development

 There are two types of Bingham Program grants available:

-Grantees must call (207) 622-2085 to discuss projects before submitting a proposal for either type of grant.
+Applicants should contact Morgan Hynd (morgan@binghamprogram.org) to schedule a time to discuss projects before submitting a proposal for either type of grant.

 We don’t fund: capital campaigns, direct or reimbursable services, individual scholarships or grants.
 We generally do not fund one-time conferences unless there is a plan for developing action after the conference that will lead to health policy or systems change.